Hanoi Side Trips to Perfume Pagoda, Tam Coc & Phat Diem, and Tam Dao Hill Station

 Tam Dao French Hill Station

 The French established the Tam Dao "hill station" a century ago as a place to escape the sometimes-blistering Summer heat of Hanoi.
 While many of the colonial villas of that era have disappeared, Tam Dao still remains a favorite get-away for Hanoians—especially on weekends.
-This is a place for relaxation and not activity, so there is not a lot to do here.
+This is a place for relaxation and not activity, so there is not a lot to do here, aside from some lovely walks through gardens and lightly forested parks.
 Hotel rooms are available for day use if you decide to bring a friend along.
 The adjacent Tam Dao National Park offers some great opportunities for hiking.
 Local trail guides are available at a small cost.
 The Tam Dao tour begins at your hotel early in the morning, returning in the afternoon.
 Available April through October only.